Parenting Tips 7 min read

 What it looks like:

-What it looks like: “Just one more chapter!” turns into midnight.
+“Just one more chapter!” turns into midnight.
 Soccer practice ends at 9:30 p.m. on a school night.
 Weekend sleep-ins of five hours try to compensate.

-Why it’s harmful:
+Why it is harmful:

-Chronic sleep debt in children is associated with obesity, ADHD misdiagnoses, and a 200 % spike in anxiety symptoms.
+Chronic sleep debt in children is associated with obesity, ADHD misdiagnoses, and a 200% spike in anxiety symptoms.
 During deep sleep, the brain’s glymphatic system “washes” itself of stress chemicals like cortisol.

 Fix it:

 Work backward from wake-up time: kids aged 6-12 need 9-12 hours; teens 8-10.
-Create a “Sleep Nest”: 68 °F room, blackout curtains, white-noise machine, and a no-blue-light curfew 60 minutes before bed.
+Create a “Sleep Nest”: 68°F room, blackout curtains, white-noise machine, and a no-blue-light curfew 60 minutes before bed.
 Let older kids choose a “wind-down playlist” of paper books or calm music to give them ownership.
-Comparing Children: The Sibling Scoreboard What it looks like: “Why can’t you keep your room clean like your sister?”
-“Your brother scored a hat trick.
-Maybe you should try harder.”

-Why it’s harmful:
+Why it is harmful:

 Comparison breeds resentment between siblings and seeds the belief that love is conditional on performance.
 The “lesser” child gives up; the “favored” child fears falling off the pedestal.